AdilMahmoudRion/BookingDotCom/README.md

 We speak your language!

-## One Of The Best booking service On The Market
+## One Of The Best sale service On The Market

 Peacefully located in central Trondheim, City Living Schøller Hotel provides rooms and apartments right across the street from Stiftsgården royal residence.
 It offers free tea/coffee and rooms with cable TV and free WiFi.